dentarg/auth0-blog/_posts/2016-11-09-migrating-an-angular-1-app-to-angular-2-part-2.markdown

 }
 ```

 We want search to be case-insensitive so we'll convert the query and values to lowercase when checking for matches.
-If the method is somehow called with a falsey query, we'll return the original array instead of trying to check for matches.
-For our ng2-dinos simple search, we're only going to check string values in the objects.
+If the method is called with a falsey query, we'll return the original array instead of trying to check for matches.
+For our ng2-dinos search, we're only going to check string values in the objects.
 If you need a more robust search (ie., one that also checks dates, numbers, etc.) you'll want to handle that specifically.
 This is one of the benefits of implementing filters this way over the old Angular 1 filter: we have more fine-grained control.

 ## Use Angular 2 Filter Service to Search